Burly0/THM-Olympus-CTF/README.md

 While messing around on the site I was able to trigger an SQL error on the "search" parameter.
 By doing some deep research, I saw that Victor CMS was vulnerable to SQL injections. https://www.exploit-db.com/exploits/48734

 ![image](https://user-images.githubusercontent.com/90036439/223974836-e8de8d9a-c3f8-43d0-91da-08e3753e8d06.png)

+I saved the querry via burpsuit and send it to sqlmap.
+I was able to recover all the databases on the server.
+But only Olympus interests me.
+So I dump all the data from the Olympus

 ```bash
 root@ip-10-10-70-200:~# sqlmap -r victorCMS-search.request --dbs